Changing table: Public changing tables

 Many public restrooms have public tables available should a diaper change be required in a public place.
 They are typically made of hard plastic and rest on hinges so they can be folded into the wall when not in use.
 They are usually not enclosed in a stall.

 These became popular in the 1990s.
 Originally, they were mainly found in women's restrooms.
 Through the lobbying efforts of Eric Letts, a founder of the Fair Parenting Project, it became commonplace to find them in men's rooms across Canada and the United States.

 In 2016, President Obama signed the BABIES Act into law, requiring changing tables in all publicly accessible, federal buildings in the United States.

+Adult changing tables

+Adult changing tables (or universal changing tables) also serve the needs of incontinent older children and adults..
+As the Americans With Disabilities Act does not explicitly require public restrooms be equipped with adult changing tables, adult sized changing tables are not as readily available.
+Due to a lack of access, caregivers alternatively resort to changing diapers on the floor of a restroom or vehicle.
+Disability rights activists often refer to this practice as degrading, unsanitary, and dehumanizing.

+The bipartisan FAA Reauthorization Act requires all airports receiving federal improvement grants to include at least one adult changing station per airport terminal.
+In 12 American states (as of March 2025), state or local legislation requires adult changing stations to varying degrees.